Kagee/mcn-source-simple/README.md

 * etatsbasen: Adresses for government agencies and municipalities.
 * bedriftshelsetjenester: Goverment approved company health services
 * permutate: Permutation over 2 and 3-char domains
+* alexa: Top 1m domains.
+* domeneshop: Crontab that fetches expired and soon to be expired from domainname.shop every night.
+* wikipedia: External links from en, no and nb Wikipedias